josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 At first glance it is desirable for each Compiler's output to be patched into the AST for the modules being compiled, and then to generate the resulting JS code and sourcemaps using Typescript's emit on the AST.
 This is undesirable for several reasons:

 * The round-trip through the Typescript parser and emitter might subtly change the input JS code - dropping comments, reformatting code, etc. This is not ideal, as users expect the input code to remain as unchanged as possible.
-* It isn't possible in Typescript to directly emit without going through any of Typescript's own transformations.
+* It is not possible in Typescript to directly emit without going through any of Typescript's own transformations.
 This may cause expressions to be reformatted, code to be downleveled, and requires configuration of an output module system into which the code will be transformed.

 For these reasons, `ngcc` will not use the TS emitter to produce the final patched `.js` files.
 Instead, the JS text will be manipulated directly, with the help of the `magic-string` or similar library to ensure the changes are reflected in the output sourcemaps.
 The AST which is parsed from the JS files contains position information of all the types in the JS source, and this information can be used to determine the correct insertion points for the Ivy static fields.